-- the testing procedure (reference shall be given to relevant standard, if available); - the test equipment (reference shall be given to relevant standard, if available);
+- the testing procedure (reference shall be given to the relevant standard, if available);

+- the test equipment (reference shall be given to the relevant standard, if available);

-the test results to be employed in interpretation;
+- the test results to be employed in interpretation; and

-an estimate of measurement error.

-NOTE Guidance on test reports is given in prEN 1997-1:2022, 12.5 and C.6.

-(4) All correlations used for indirect determination of shear strength shall comply with 4.2.

-(5) Peak undrained cohesion may be derived from DMT results using the relationship between DMT results and overconsolidation ratio.

-NOTE See E.3 for an example relationship.
+- an estimate of measurement error. - NOTE Guidance on test reports is given in FprEN 1997-1:2024, 12.5 and C.6. - (4) All correlations used for indirect determination of shear strength shall comply with 4.2. - (5) Peak undrained cohesion may be derived from DMT results using the relationship between DMT results and overconsolidation ratio. - See E.3 for an example relationship.
+NOTE